 One is that clinician burnout needs to be tackled early in professional development, and special stressors in the learning environment need to be recognized.
 Leaders in healthcare and health professions education have a responsibility to foster, monitor and continuously improve work and learning environments, authors said.

-While some healthcare technologies appear to contribute to clinician burnout -- poorly designed electronic health record systems, for example -- there is real potential for well-designed and implemented technologies to help reduce burnout.
+While some healthcare technologies appear to contribute to clinician burnout -- poorly designed electronic health record systems, for example -- there is real potential for well-designed and well-implemented technologies to help reduce burnout.

-At the same time, medical societies, state licensing boards, specialty certification boards, medical education and healthcare organizations all need to take concrete steps to reduce the stigma for clinicians seeking help for psychological distress and make assistance more easily available.
+At the same time, medical societies, state licensing boards, specialty certification boards, medical education and healthcare organizations all need to take concrete steps to reduce the stigma for clinicians seeking help for psychological distress, and to make assistance more easily available.